seachel/Treehehe/Report/report_notes.md

 - ~~start writing tutorial (moved from Dec 13)~~

-- tutorial and examples (moved from Dec 13)

 - ~~list of terms for glossary or special note~~

-- discussion: first draft (future work, in particular)

 Dec 18 goals:

+- copy content from proposal

+- tutorial and examples (moved from Dec 13)

+- discussion: first draft (future work, in particular) (moved from Dec 17)

 - review and make notes on presentation that are not already included

-- introduction: first draft
+- ~~introduction: first draft~~

 - infovis elements: first draft